Ivajkin/cosmic-codex/README.md

-# Star Wars Character Explorer
+# Cosmos Codex - Star Wars Character Explorer

 A React application that allows users to explore Star Wars characters using the SWAPI (Star Wars API).
 Built with React, TypeScript, and Material-UI.